fasrc/helmod/doc/HOWTO.md

 * make sure you've cloned and configured fasrcsw according to [this](INSTALL.md#have-each-contributor-setup-a-development-repo-clone)
 * make sure you're logged into the build host
-* make sure you're logged into your normal user account, *not* root
+* make sure you're logged into your normal user account (with sudo privilege), *not* root

 `cd` to your personal fasrcsw clone.
 Make sure your clone is up-to-date and your environment is pristine, and setup the environment: